agura-lex/find-the-command/README.md

 	source /usr/share/doc/find-the-command/ftc.zsh

 You can also append some options when sourcing file to customize your experience.
-For instance, you may add `noprompt` option to disable installation prompt, `quite` to decrease verbosity, or `su` to use 'su' utility instead of 'sudo' to get root access.
+For instance, you may add `noprompt` option to disable installation prompt, `quiet` to decrease verbosity, or `su` to use 'su' utility instead of 'sudo' to get root access.
 For example:

-	source /usr/share/doc/find-the-command/ftc quite su
+	source /usr/share/doc/find-the-command/ftc quiet su

 It is also necessary to create pacman files database: